Everything You Need to Know About the Coronavirus in Rhode Island

 - To prevent infection, wash your hands for twenty seconds with soap and warm water

-- Symptoms include cough, fever and shortness of breath and lost of taste and/or smell
+- Symptoms include cough, fever, shortness of breath and lost of taste and/or smell

-- Visit the Rhode Island COVID-19 self-checker at covidselfchecker.ri.gov for guidance on making the best coronavirus-related health care decisions based on CDC guidelines
+- Visit the Rhode Island COVID-19 self-checker at covidselfchecker.ri.gov for guidance on making coronavirus-related health care decisions based on CDC guidelines

 - If you’re showing symptoms, call your health care provider first; if you don’t have one, contact a nearby urgent care.